KatonaCsaba/Facebook-Phising-Site/README.md

 3. Upload the files to your local XAMPP server
 4. Open the index.php in your browser
 5. Type something to the inputs
-6. Now open your log.txt
+6. Now open your log.txt and visitors.log

 <h2>FAQ</h2>